mondo-mob/gae-js/README.md

 a great fit if you only want to build a simple API with Firestore Native db.

-So the intention with this library was to offer a similar feature set but in a minimal way. i.e. almost everything is optional
+So the intention with this library was to offer a similar feature set but in a minimal way. i.e. almost everything is optional.

 ## Components